Haivision/srt-rfc/draft-sharabayko-mops-srt.md

    CONCLUSION + HSREQ does it respond with CONCLUSION + HSRSP.

 2. If the Initiator misses the CONCLUSION + HSRSP response from the Responder, it continues sending CONCLUSION + HSREQ.
-The Responder must always respond with CONCLUSION + HSRSP when the Initiator sends CONCLUSION + HSREQ, even if it has already received and interpreted it.
+The Responder MUST always respond with CONCLUSION + HSRSP when the Initiator sends CONCLUSION + HSREQ, even if it has already received and interpreted it.